Hives/hives.github.io/_posts/2019-02-27-precourse-week-4-intro-to-rspec.md

 values, fake implementations of methods, and even set expectations that specific messages are received by an object.

-You can set up rspec in a folder by running `rspec --init`.
+You can set up Rspec in a folder by running `rspec --init`.
 This creates some conventional files - `spec/spec_helper.rb`, a well-commented config, and `.rspec` which tells Rspec to `require` `spec_helper.rb` when you run it in the folder.